inbeacon/InbeaconSdk-IOS/documentation.md

 1. ##### Add descriptions for use of Location

-  Add two text items to the custom target info.
+  Add two text items to the custom iOS target Properties in your plist "info" section.
   >Note
   >Without these, the app never asks for permission to use location and inBeacon won’t function!